jo-chr/threed_od/README.md

 So far, this project supports two sensor devices: Intel RealSense and StereoLabs ZED.
 Exemplary data is provided for both devices.
 In the case of the RealSense, the data has not yet been extracted and is stored in `.bag` files.
 In case of the ZED, the data has already been extracted (RGB images, depth maps, point clouds).

-Create a directory `raw_data/` and place the exemplary data in it.
+Navigate to `raw_data/` and place the exemplary data in the respective directory.

 ## Special System Requirements